JaciBrunning/imjac.in_ta-archived/jekyll/_posts/2017-10-08-oprs-and-least-squares-linear-algebra.markdown

 $$y$$ can be solved for through [forward-substitution](https://en.wikipedia.org/wiki/Triangular_matrix#Forward_and_back_substitution), since $$L$$ is known to be lower triangular.
 Likewise, $$x$$ can then be solved for through [back-substitution](https://en.wikipedia.org/wiki/Triangular_matrix#Forward_and_back_substitution), both of which are relatively inexpensive operations.

-Keep in mind that stability can be a concern for Cholesky Decomposition, but in the FRC OPR sense, it is generally adequate for use in larger datasets.

 Thanks to Ether for the help in this particular section of the post.

 ## Final Notes